YerbaPage/DetectCodeGPT/README.md

 ## Conducting the Empirical Study

+> You can skip the empirical study if you are only interested in detecting machine-generated code with DetectCodeGPT.

 After data preparation, you can proceed to the empirical analysis:

 1. Navigate to the `code-analysis` directory.